jonlpersson/ed-latimore/site/_products/a-course-on-stoic-street-smarts.md

       While their training grounds differ, both equip individuals to thrive amidst life's unpredictable challenges.
+  - _id: block_benefits
+    heading: The benefits of the Stoic Street Smarts Blueprint
+    benefit_items:
+      - heading: You'll never miss a lesson!
+        text: >-
+          Because the lessons are delivered as a text, there's no risk of them going to spam.
+      - heading: Short and effective
+        text: >-
+          Once a week, you get a lesson on developing Stoic Street Smarts in 600 characters or less
+      - heading: Stoicism meets street stmarts
+        text: A modern take on the ancient philosophy of stoicism
   - _id: block_rich_text
     alignment: center
     text_markdown: >-